nroi/elfenbein/README.md

 # Elfenbein

 Elfenbein helps you to keep all materialized views in a postgresql database up to date.
-In particular, it
-* Refreshes your materialized views in the correct order, with the transitive dependencies of a materialized view being refreshed before the materialized view itself.
-For instance, if materialized view `B` depends on materialized view `A` (i.e., `B` reads data from `A`), then `A` will be refreshed before `B`.
+In particular, it refreshes your materialized views in the correct order, with the transitive dependencies of a materialized view being refreshed before the materialized view itself.
+For instance, if materialized view `B` depends on materialized view `A`, then `A` will be refreshed before `B`.
-* Gives you an overview of all your materialized views, all dependencies between them, the last time they have been refreshed and the estimated time required to refresh a materialized view with its transitive dependencies.

 ## Motivation
 You may find elfenbein useful if you have lots of materialized views in a database, especially ina  data warehouse.
 Just refreshing all of them every 24 hours may be adequate in some scenarios, but leaves room for improvement in other scenarios.